 “Don’t you realize, you are now eating the harvest from the seeds you sowed last season?”

-This is something God spoke to me this week…
+This is something God once spoke to me…

 When He spoke to me about today’s harvest being from the seeds I sowed last season, I began to ponder this truth.